1. Key messages

 The total number of cancer cases is usually presented excluding non-melanoma skin cancers.
 Although these cancers frequently occur, they are typically not clinically significant.
 In addition, there is large heterogeneity in the registration of these cancers, making comparisons and trend analyses very difficult.

 Facts and figures about cancer are calculated and published every year by the Cancer Registry.
-These figures include the crude and age-standardized incidence, which refer to new cases; and prevalence, which refer to the number of people living with cancer at a given period after initial diagnosis.
+These figures include the crude and age-standardized incidence, which refers to new cases; and prevalence, which refers to the number of people living with cancer at a given period after initial diagnosis.
 In this chapter, the presented cancer prevalence estimates from the year 2013 onwards have been calculated in the framework of the Belgian Burden of Disease project.

 For information concerning cancer-related mortality, please consult the following pages: Causes of death and Causes of premature death.